-Let me say straight away – the cash envelope system works.
+Let me say straight away – the cash envelope system does work.
 If you haven’t got the cash you can’t spend it.
-If someone tells you the cash envelope system didn’t work for them then I’m sorry to tell you, they didn’t do it the right way.
+If someone tells you using cash or a money envelope system didn’t work for them then I’m sorry to tell you, they didn’t do it the right way.

-Many people use the cash envelope system to help them control their spending and get out of debt.
-You don’t need to be in debt to use a cash budget.
+Many people use a money envelope system to help them control their spending and get out of debt.
+But you don’t need to be in debt to be using cash and an envelope system.

-We used a cash budget when I was on unpaid maternity leave.
-When your family income more than halves the easiest thing to do is see the money.
+We used cash envelopes to hold our spending money when I was on unpaid maternity leave.
+When your family income more than halves the easiest thing to do is see the cash each week.